DibyajyotiMishra/DibyajyotiMishra/README.md

 - CI (in detail)

 **I love talking to diffrerent people.
 So, if you feel like chit-chatting with me; Drop a 'Hi' at my mailbox,linkedIn or instagram.
 I will be very happy to connect with you.**
-Link to them are available in the begging of the file.
+Link to them are available in the begining of the file.
 <br/>
 **So,**